navidelyasi/Documentations/docs/key-concepts/databases/index.md

 # Databases
 Out-of-the-box, API AutoFlow provides connectors for many popular databases.
 You can contact sales to add other databases to your solution.

 There are two ways to integrate databases.
-The database `Action` is for single use and `Service` is for multiple use.
+The database `Action` is for single use and `Service` is for multiple uses.

 * TOC
 {:toc}